kjelloh/freecad-playground/FreeCAD-BIM-Create-Site-Plan-from-3D-Model-Using-Tech-Draw-Workbench/doc/README.md

 ![alt text](image-13.png)

-## Beware that I need to set a cistom scale AND a POSITIVE Z-axis
+## Beware that I need to set a custom scale AND a positive Z-axis

 It seems that what I define in the dialog is how to orient the 3D 'things' I have selected so that I get the view I want looking DOWN on it.
 That is, If I click the down-arrow in the dialog until I have the center vector showing the orientation X=0, Y=0, Z=1, then I get a view of my house from 'above'?